Francisco Besosa: Federal judicial service

-On May 16, 2006, President George W. Bush nominated Besosa to be a United States District Judge of the United States District Court for the District of Puerto Rico to fill the vacancy created by Judge Juan Pérez-Giménez who assumed senior status on March 28, 2006.
-He was confirmed by the Senate on September 25, 2006, received his judicial commission on September 27, 2006, He took the oath of office on October 2, 2006.
+On May 16, 2006, President George W. Bush nominated Besosa to be a United States district judge of the United States District Court for the District of Puerto Rico to fill the vacancy created by Judge Juan Pérez-Giménez who assumed senior status on March 28, 2006.
+He was confirmed by the Senate on September 25, 2006, received his judicial commission on September 27, 2006.
+He took the oath of office on October 2, 2006.
 Besosa assumed senior status on January 1, 2022.

 Notable cases

 Besosa has handled several prominent cases during his judicial career.
-On May 17, 2011 he sentenced former Senate of Puerto Rico Majority Leader Jorge De Castro Font to five years in prison and three years probation after convicting him for numerous public corruption cases.
+On May 17, 2011, he sentenced former Senate of Puerto Rico Majority Leader Jorge De Castro Font to five years in prison and three years probation after convicting him for numerous public corruption cases.
 Previously, he presided over the trial of former senator Héctor Martínez, whom he sentenced to a four-year federal prison term.

-Personal

-He is married to Enid Martínez-Moya, a former Professor of Law at the University of Puerto Rico School of Law, who is now a Superior Court Judge in the Commonwealth of Puerto Rico General Court of Justice.
-They have two children, Estela and Francisco.
+Judge Francisco A. Besosa sentenced record producer and president of the record label 'Pina Records' Rafael "Raphy" Pina-Nieves to a term of 41 months in prison, 3 years of supervised release, 200 hours of community service and a fine of one hundred fifty thousand dollars ($150,000) for firearms violations being a convicted felon, and possession of a machinegun.
+Pina-Nieves was found guilty by a federal jury on December 22, 2021.